Salekin-13/intro-to-ml-basics/README.md

 # 🧠 ML Basics Showcase: Logistic Regression & MLP Classifiers

-This project demonstrates foundational classification workflows using Logistic Regression and Multi-Layer Perceptron (MLP) on standard image datasets like MNIST and Fashion-MNIST.
-It is designed as part of a 2-week introductory deep learning curriculum to highlight key machine learning concepts through hands-on training, evaluation, and visualization.
+This project is to demonstrate foundational classification workflows using Logistic Regression and Multi-Layer Perceptron (MLP) on benchmark datasets like Fashion-MNIST and CIFAR-10.
+It is designed as an introduction to deep learning curriculum to highlight knowledge of key machine learning concepts through hands-on training, evaluation, and visualization.

 ---